A building permit is required for a fence, screen or structure similar to a fence which:

 To confirm whether your property is applicable for a fencing contribution from Wyndham City, please contact our Consents & Permits team via 03 9742 0777.

 Wyndham City’s contribution amount will be based on the average market rates for the replacement of a standard 1.95m timber paling fence.
 Contributions will only be paid directly to the fencing contractor once Wyndham City has inspected the completed fence and is satisfied with the works.

 To apply for a fencing contribution, you are required to download and complete the Application for a Fencing Contribution form and submit it, along with two written quotations for the work.
 Wyndham City must approve the work and confirm our contribution amount before the fencing contractor is engaged.
 Contribution applications will not be considered if the work has already been undertaken and no prior notice was provided to Wyndham City.

 You can submit your application in person at Wyndham City Civic Centre, 45 Princes Highway, Werribee VIC or by mail to Wyndham City Council, PO Box 197, Werribee VIC 3030.

-For further information about Half Cost Fencing contact the Engineering Services team, phone 9742 0777 or email firstname.lastname@example.org.
+For further information about Fencing Contributions, please contact the Consent and Permits team on 9742 0777 or email firstname.lastname@example.org.